stephenplusplus/me-but-you/posts/6-10-2013-building-apps-with-the-yeoman-workflow.md

 #### Thoughts
 If we want our To Do app to be somewhat usable, we have to store our To Do items somewhere.
 There's a handy Backbone adapter you may be familiar with called Backbone.LocalStorage.
 It will intercept Backbone's calls to the default remote backend and use your browser's `window.localStorage` instead.

 We know we'll need the Backbone.LocalStorage adapter, but where should we go to get it?
 Idea!
 Idea!
-Bower.

 We haven't made much use of Bower directly.
 When our application was scaffolded, Bower was used behind the scenes to grab Modernizr, Twitter Bootstrap, jQuery, Underscore, and Backbone.
-But, what if we want to add in another JavaScript library?
+But, what if we want to add in another JavaScript dependency?

 Go back to your favorite terminal and try this: